 The principal Russian statute governing employment is the Labor Code, which is supplemented by other labor-related laws and regulations.
-The current strategy of the government is to seek a balance between the employers’ and employees’ interests.
-The following general trends currently characterize Russian labor relations:

-While the Labor Code had been stable for years, the legislature has recently begun to adapt it to current economic and political conditions.
 The major issue on which labor law has focused recently is accidents at work.
 Legislative action in this area has been supported by numerous inspections by state employment services and prosecutors’ offices.

 Hours & Pay Regulations

 A standard workweek generally may not exceed 40 hours.

 Working time routine should include the duration of the working week (five-day with two days off, six-day with one day off, work week with days off according to the rolling schedule, part-time work week), work with irregular work hours for certain categories of workers, duration of daily work ( shifts), including part-time work (shifts), start and end times, break times, the number of shifts per day, alternation of working and non-working days, which are established by the internal labor regulations in accordance with labor legislation and other regulatory legal acts containing labor law norms, a collective agreement, agreements, and for employees whose working hours differ from the general rules, established by this employer – by an employment contract.

 When working in flexible working hours, the beginning, end, or total length of the working day (shift) is determined by the agreement of the parties.
 The employer ensures that the employee fulfills the total number of working hours during the respective accounting periods (working day, week, month, and others).

 Shift work is work in two, three, or four shifts.
 It is introduced in cases where the duration of the production process exceeds the permissible duration of daily work, as well as in order to more efficiently use the equipment, increase the volume of products or services provided.